Drug Testing and Positive Results after a Work Injury

 Connect with an Experienced Mississippi Workers’ Compensation Attorney

 If an employer or insurance company tries to deny your claim, having an experienced workers’ compensation attorney on your side is beneficial to winning your case.
-There are a number of reasons a claim may get denied, but if a positive drug test is the reason, it can be even more difficult to argue in your defense.
+There are a number of reasons a claim may get denied, but if a positive drug test is a reason, it can be even more difficult to argue in your defense.

 If you failed a drug test and are trying to claim worker’s compensation benefits, the team at Lunsford, Baskin, and Priebe, PLLC can help.
 Our attorneys have years of experience dealing with workers’ comp cases and are determined to help injured workers get the benefits that they need and deserve